Skip to Content

 For some RV owners, that peace of mind comes in the form of full extended warranty coverage of both the vehicle and house/coach portions of the RV.
 Others may be comfortable with handling their own DIY maintenance and repair to coach components, but not issues related to the engine or drive train.

-There’s one other slightly intangible aspect to all this, which we experienced the day our original factory warranty ended.
+There’s one other slightly intangible aspect to all this, which we experienced the day our motorhome’s original factory warranty ended.
 That’s the freedom to just go ahead and fix a problem ourselves whenever we’re able to.
 While we were under warranty, we hesitated to do that, because, well… we’re under warranty, so why do that, right?
 That led us to make appointments for all sorts of things we could have fixed ourselves.
-And it’s surely not just a full-timer’s thing to hate service appointments, is it?

 So, the value of an extended RV warranty is a determination that is best left to the individual RV owner, as there are a lot of factors that make this a very personal decision.
 Plus, you may need to consider how much you’re paying for RV insurance itself, and adjust your extended RV warranty coverage to account for that.